Platinumt3chnology/visual-recognition./object-detection.md

 {{site.data.keyword.visualrecognitionfull}} Custom Object Detection identifies items and their location in an image.
 The service detects these items based on a set of images with labeled training data that you provide.
 {: shortdesc}

 You train the object detection model to recognize objects that are important to your workflow or domain.
-For example, detect damage to cars, find machines that need maintenance, or perform visual inspections in the field.
+For example, detect damage to cars, find machines that need maintenance, or inspect items in the field.
 You can also use object detection to count objects or manage inventory.

 ## Object detection and classification compared
 {: #obj-detect-comparison}